godotengine/godot-docs/getting_started/scripting/gdscript/static_typing.rst

     class_name Rifle

-If you use ``class_name``, Godot registers the Rifle type globally in the editor, and you can use it anywhere without having to preload it into a constant:
+If you use ``class_name``, Godot registers the Rifle type globally in the editor, and you can use it anywhere, without having to preload it into a constant:

 ::